Corvix — Design Specification¶

 url_env: DATABASE_URL # env var holding the PostgreSQL connection string

-When auth.mode is single_user or absent, the system behaves as today: one token from env, JSON cache.
-When multi_user, tokens come from the users table and PostgreSQL is required.
+PostgreSQL is required in all modes.
+When auth.mode is single_user or absent, the GitHub token comes from the environment and records are stored under a fixed seeded user_id.
+When multi_user, tokens come from the users table and records are scoped per user.

 Separation of concerns: the YAML config remains the system config (scoring weights, rules, dashboards).
 Per-user state (token, preferences, subscriptions) lives in the database.